mineiros-io/terraform-google-gke-cluster/README.md

 - [**`network`**](#var-network): *(Optional `string`)*<a name="var-network"></a>

   The name or `self_link` of the Google Compute Engine network to which the cluster is connected.

-For Shared VPC, set this to the self link of the shared network.
+  **Note:** For Shared VPC, set this to the self link of the shared network.

 - [**`subnetwork`**](#var-subnetwork): *(Optional `string`)*<a name="var-subnetwork"></a>

   The name or `self_link` of the Google Compute Engine subnetwork in which the cluster's instances are launched.

 - [**`networking_mode`**](#var-networking_mode): *(Optional `string`)*<a name="var-networking_mode"></a>

   Determines whether alias IPs or routes will be used for pod IPs in the cluster.

-Options are `VPC_NATIVE` or `ROUTES`. `VPC_NATIVE` enables IP aliasing, and requires the `ip_allocation_policy` block to be defined.
+  Options are `VPC_NATIVE` or `ROUTES`. `VPC_NATIVE`
+  enables IP aliasing, and requires the `ip_allocation_policy` block to be defined.